From Bildung to Learning Society. Philosophical Foundations and Mutations of a Modern Ideal

 -

-Corpus Establishment: Establishment of a corpus of scientific and political texts and discourses on the LS, for comparing the paradigm of LS to the modern philosophy of Bildung following an analytical grid pointing to the conceptual and normative homologies and mutations between them.
+Corpus Establishment: Establishment of a corpus of scientific and political texts and discourses on the LS, for comparing the paradigm of LS to the modern philosophy of Bildung following an analytical grid pointing out the conceptual and normative homologies and mutations between them.

 -